maronavenue/aws-learning-path/rds/README.md

   * If you're curious, it's using **`IDEF1X` data modeling method**.
 You can check this [cheatsheet](http://www.32geeks.com/classes/resources/IDEF1X_Cheat_Sheet.pdf).

 ## Let's get started
+There are obviously some other details about our database that we'll be skipping such as **rating must be 1 to 5** or **on update/delete cascades** for the `FOREIGN KEYS`; those are beyond this tutorial but the point is you can extend this schema to test build an app if you wish to.

+In any case, time to build our **RDS database**. :hammer_and_wrench:

 ### Step 1.
 Create your Postgres DB on RDS
 Specific instructions to follow. :mask: